Bangladesh Chhatra League

 Bangladesh Chhatra League, (Note: ~বাংলাদেশ ছাত্রলীগ, Bangla pronunciation: /bn/:abbr.
-BCL/BSL) simply Chhatra League (/bn/), is the student wing of the Bangladesh Awami League, founded by Sheikh Mujibur Rahman on 4 January 1948.
-Historically involved in major movements such as the 1952 Language Movement, 1971 Liberation War and 1990 Anti-Authoritarian Movement, BCL later became notorious for widespread violence, including killings, drugs dealing, extortion, and alleged forced prostitution.
+BCL/BSL) or simply Chhatra League (/bn/), was the student wing of the Bangladesh Awami League, founded by Sheikh Mujibur Rahman on 4 January 1948.
+Historically involved in major movements such as the 1952 Language Movement, 1971 Liberation War and 1990 mass uprising, the organisation later became notorious for widespread violence, including killings, drugs dealing, extortion, and alleged forced prostitution.

-The interim government of Bangladesh banned the organisation on 23 October 2024 under the Anti-Terrorism Act, 2009, citing its alleged involvement in terrorism and human rights violations, including the suppression of protests during the 2024 July Revolution.
+The interim government of Bangladesh banned the organisation on 23 October 2024 under the Anti-Terrorism Act, 2009, citing its alleged involvement in terrorism and human rights violations, including the suppression of protests during the 2024 July Uprising.

 Saddam Hussain, the current president of BCL, is facing criminal investigations for his alleged involvement in the July massacre, with a warrant issued for his arrest.
-Most of the top members of the organisation, including its president and general secretary, went into hiding following the resignation and ousting of Awami League chief Sheikh Hasina as the Prime Minister of the country.
+Most of the top members of the organisation, including its president and general secretary, went into hiding following the resignation of Awami League chief Sheikh Hasina as the Prime Minister of the country.

 History

 On 4 January 1948, the East Pakistan Muslim Chhatra League was established by Sheikh Mujibur Rahman at a meeting in Fazlul Huq Muslim Hall at the University of Dhaka.
 Naeemuddin Ahmed was the first convener of BSL, while Khaleque Nawaz Khan was the founder general secretary of the Chhatra League.

-The Chhatra League played an important role in the Bengali Language Movement of 1952 through breaking curfews with their protests.
+The Chhatra League played an important role in the Bengali language movement of 1952 through breaking curfews with their protests.

 The Chhatra League led student protests against the Shariff Commission recommendations in the 1962 East Pakistan Education movement.

 The organisation's name was changed to the Bangladesh Chhatra League after the Independence of Bangladesh in 1971.

 During the Bangladesh Liberation War, the Bangladesh Chhatra League was a key player, but in 1972, it broke up into two factions based on their allegiance to Shekh Mujibur Rahman.
-The group was a pioneer in the 1952 Language Movement, the 1954 general election victory of the United Front (East Pakistan), the anti-Aiyub movement in 1958, the education movement in 1962, the Six-Point movement in 1966, the 1969 East Pakistan mass uprising, and the 1970 Pakistani general election.
+The group was a pioneer in the 1952 language movement, the 1954 general election victory of the United Front (East Pakistan), the anti-Aiyub movement in 1958, the education movement in 1962, the Six-Point movement in 1966, the 1969 East Pakistan mass uprising, and the 1970 Pakistani general election.

 During the 1971 Bangladesh Liberation War, members of the Chhatra League were recruited into the Mujib Bahini (also known as the Bengal Liberation Force), an armed group trained by India's foreign intelligence agency, the Research and Analysis Wing.
 However, their exact involvement in the war is disputed, with Zafrullah Chowdhury stating, "The Mujib Bahini did not fight the liberation war."
 In 2014, A. K. Khandker was sued for accusing the Mujib Bahini of hooliganism and looting during the war in his book 1971: Bhetore Baire.

-On 23 October 2024, the government of Bangladesh banned the organisation with designation of the organisation as a terrorist organisation under Anti-Terrorism Act, 2009.